paris-saclay-cds/ramp-workflow/README.md

 df_test.to_csv(os.path.join('data', 'test.csv'), index=False)
 ```

 `/data/test.csv` is the _private test_ data which is used to compute the scores on the private leaderboard, visible only to RAMP administrators. `/data/train.csv` is the _public train_ data on which we do cross validation to compute the scores on the public leaderboard.
-You do not need to follow this exact naming convention, what is important is that your convention matches what you do in the `problem.py` file of the corresponding starting kit, since, when we pull your data repo on the backend, we will test it with the same [`test_submission.py`](rampwf/test_submission.py) script as the script submitters use to test their submissions.
+You do not need to follow this exact naming convention, what is important is that your convention matches what you do in the `problem.py` file of the corresponding starting kit, since, when we pull your data repository on the backend, we will test it with the same [`test_submission.py`](rampwf/test_submission.py) script as the script submitters use to test their submissions.

-In the case of titanic, we already prepared train and test files so [`prepare_data.py`](https://  github.com/ramp-data/titanic/blob/master/prepare_data.py) simply reads them here.
+In the case of titanic, we already prepared train and test files so [`prepare_data.py`](https://github.com/ramp-data/titanic/blob/master/prepare_data.py) simply reads them here.

 ```python
 df_train = pd.read_csv(os.path.join('data', 'train.csv'))